-6. Does a provider have to be able to offer the full 15 hours 38 weeks of the year in order to become an approved provider?
+- 5. Does a provider have to be able to offer the full 15 hours 38 weeks of the year in order to become an approved provider?
 Children are legally entitled to 15 hours 38 weeks a year and although parents may choose not to use the full offer providers should be able to provide/offer this for parents.
 There may be some individual instances which can be looked at on an individual basis.
-If a provider intends to claim funding for less than 15 hours/38 weeks then parents must be made aware of this and the potential consequences i.e. they cannot reclaim the hours lost at a different point in time.

-7. What would happen if a child leaves before or after headcount date?
+If a provider intends to claim funding for less than 15 hours/38 weeks then parents must be made aware of this and the potential consequences i.e. they cannot reclaim the hours lost at a different point in time. - 6.
+What would happen if a child leaves before or after headcount date?
 Providers can request a 4 weeks' notice period from parents and they should be made aware of this when they take up their entitlement.
 Providers are required to pass on funding they have received for children should such a request be received from a provider where a child has moved either before or after the headcount date.
 This should be done directly between providers and a transfer date and payment agreed without the involvement of the Authority.
-Where providers cannot agree a transfer the Authority will make a decision and adjust funding at the next payment.

-8. What is the hourly rate for 2, 3 & 4 year old funded entitlement?
-The current (2019/20) base rate for 2 year old funded provision is £5.20 per hour.
-The current (2019/20) base rate for 3 & 4 year old funded provision is £4.00 per hour.
-The amount a provider receives may be more or less than their normal hourly rate for fee paying parents - if lower, no extra charges can be applied for the funded hours, however charges can be applied for snacks, meals (a packed lunch option must be given) and any hours a child attends over and above their funded entitlement.

-9. How is deprivation funding allocated?
+Where providers cannot agree a transfer the Authority will make a decision and adjust funding at the next payment. - 7.
+What is the hourly rate for 2, 3 & 4 year old funded entitlement?
+There is a base rate for each age group to which additional amounts are added for deprivation (child's postcode) for 3 and 4 year olds only.
+The amount a provider receives may be more or less than their normal hourly rate for fee paying parents if lower, no extra charges can be applied for the funded hours, however charges can be applied for snacks, meals (a packed lunch option must be given) and any hours a child attends over and above their funded entitlement.
+The current (2018/19) base rate for 2 year old funded provision is £5.20 per hour.
+The current (2018/2019) base rate for 3 & 4 year old funded provision is £4.00 per hour. - 8.
+How is funding claimed?
+PVI approved providers will receive login details and a password along with written guidance of how to access a secure online portal to submit 'headcount' information to the Authority.
+Maintained schools will claim through SIMS. - 9.
+Can a child take their entitlement at more than one provider?
+Where a child attends more than one setting to receive their free entitlement, the parent should indicate via headcount process how they wish the funding to be split between the settings, except in the case of a child attending a maintained nursery class (without community/charitable powers) for 15 hours when the Authority will allocate all the full 15 hours funding to the school (this is because without community/charitable powers schools cannot charge for any hours).
+If the child only attends the maintained school for a portion of their entitlement the maintained school will only receive payment for the hours attended i.e. 6 hours and remaining hours (9 hours) at alternative provision, this is acceptable.

-Additional amounts are added for deprivation for 3 and 4 year olds only.
-Deprivation is distributed based on the deprivation level of a child's postcode via the income deprivation affecting children index (IDACI).
-For 2019/20 there are 3 deprivation bands that attract payment in the summer term 2019 A- £1.09, B-0.86, C-0.69.
-From autumn term there will be 2 bands A- £1.09, B-0.86.
-Payments will be processed at the final end of term payment.
-See key dates document.

-10. How is Early Years Pupil Premium (EYPP)for 3 and 4 year olds claimed?

-Providers are required to submit parents surname, date of birth and National Insurance number via headcount process (see question 11).
-The Local Authority will then makes checks with the DWP and providers will be made aware of eligible children.
-Payments at 0.53 per hour will be processed at the final end of term payment.
-See key dates document.

-11. What is Disability Access Funding (DAF)?

-Three and four year old children who are in receipt of child Disability Living Allowance and are receiving the free entitlement are eligible for the Disability Access Fund (DAF).
-DAF is paid to the child's early years setting as a fixed annual rate of £615 per eligible child.
-Children in receipt of DAF will be eligible where they take up any period of free entitlement and it can be claimed at any point in which a child takes up their entitlement.
-See guidance.

-12. What is the process for claiming additional funding for children with SEND?
-Early Years Short Term Additional Resource (EYSTAR) via the Inclusion Fund guidance.

-13. How is funding claimed?
-PVI approved providers will receive login details and password along with written guidance on how to access a secure online portal to submit 'headcount' information to the Authority.
-Maintained schools will claim through SIMS.
-Please refer to the SIMS Handbook.

-14. Can a child take their entitlement at more than one provider?
-Where a child attends more than one setting to receive their free entitlement, the parent should indicate via Parent Declaration form how they wish the funding to be split between the settings.

-15. What is Community/Charitable Powers?
+10. What is Community/Charitable Powers?
 The governing body of a maintained school has the power to provide, or enter into contracts to provide any facilities or services that will further any 'charitable purpose' for the benefit of pupils at its school, families of pupils or people who live and work in the local community.
 This power is in addition to governing bodies' powers and responsibilities on the control and community use of school premises.